Mexican blind brotula: Ecology

 The Mexican blind brotula is the top predator in the Yucatán aquifer system and is probably not very numerous.
 It feeds on crustaceans such as shrimps and mysids that also inhabit the aquifers.
 In some locations, it is associated with another blind fish, the blind swamp eel (Ophisternon infernale) and in one cave system, with the catfish Rhamdia guatemalensis.
 It does not react to light, but is very sensitive to vibrations.
 It is a viviparous fish, giving birth to up to a dozen young between December and February.
 The newborns are yellowish and about 2.4 to 3.7 cm in length.

 Status

 The main threat faced by this fish is from water pollution; the aquifers in which it lives are below inhabited areas with inadequate sanitary arrangements, so that coliform bacteria may leak in, and excess nitrates may be in wastewater.
 The International Union for Conservation of Nature has rated the conservation status of this fish as being "near threatened".

 Etymology

 The generic name derives from the Greek typhlos meaning "blind" and the specific name honours the American ecologist, Arthur Sperry Pearse (1877-1956), who was the collector of the type specimen used by Carl Leavitt Hubbs to describe the species.
+The generic synonym "Typhliasina" was declared as an unneeded replacement name in 2017.